liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. you don’t have to be rich to achieve your potential
 1. adjective collocations
 1. doctors usually have to work in shifts
-1. she was on the night shift
+1. she was on the night shift; early shift\nlate shift\nday shift\nnight shift\nmorning shift\n8-hour shift
 1. because one word in English language can have several meanings and different uses
 1. the cache size has always been around 1/1000th of the size of the main memory
 1. The size of the SRAM used for caches is many times smaller than the main memory